Sequential decomposition of stochastic Stackelberg games: Introduction

 \section{Introduction}

 In the past decade, Stackelberg games have been used extensively in the security of real world systems such as to protect ports, airports and wildlife~\cite{BaGaAm09,Pietal08,Kietal09,CoSa06}.
-A Bayesian Stackelberg game is played between two players: a defender and an attacker.
-The attacker has a private type that only she observes, however, the defender knows the prior on that state.
-The defender commits to a strategy that is observable to the attacker.
-The attacker then plays a best response to attacker's strategy to maximize its utility.
-Knowing that the attacker will play a best response, the defender commits to and plays a strategy that maximizes its utility.
+A Bayesian Stackelberg game is played between two players: a leader and an follower.
+The follower has a private type that only she observes, however, the leader knows the prior on that state.
+The leader commits to a strategy that is observable to the follower.
+The follower then plays a best response to follower's strategy to maximize its utility.
+Knowing that the follower will play a best response, the leader commits to and plays a strategy that maximizes its utility.
 Such pair of strategies is called a Stackelberg equilibrium.
-It is known that such strategies can provide higher utility to the defender than obtained in a Nash equilibrium of the game.
-Such games have been used in the real world by security agencies such as the US Coast Guard, the Federal Air Marshals Service, and the Los Angeles Airport Police~\cite{Ta11}.
+It is known that such strategies can provide higher utility to the leader than obtained in a Nash equilibrium of the game.
+Such games have been used in the real world by security agencies such as the US Coast Guard, the federal Air Marshals Service, and the Los Angeles Airport Police~\cite{Ta11}.
 Similar algorithms are used in wildlife protection in Uganda and Malaysia~\cite{Yaetal14}.